Getting Your Nursing Home Administration License

 2. Identify and Apply to a Program that prepares you for Licensure

-There are plenty of great Master of Healthcare Administration programs out there to choose from, but make sure that you’re informed before committing your time and resources to a specific program or institution.
+When choosing a Nursing Home Administrator certificate, make sure that you’re informed before committing your time and resources to a specific program or institution.
 Do your research and search for a program that will prepare you for your particular state’s licensure requirements.

 Investigate State Licensing Requirements